Ethics Guidance and Resources on Covid-19

 The Ethical Framework is supported by a presentation that provides guidance, tools, and resources for hospital ethics committees and clinical ethics consultation in collaboration with other services.

-The Hastings Center hosted “Re-Opening the Nation: What Values Should Guide Us?,” an online discussion of the ethical issues related to easing Covid-19 pandemic restrictions in the United States.
+The Hastings Center is hosting a series, “Re-Opening the Nation,” online discussions of the ethical issues related to easing Covid-19 pandemic restrictions in the United States.

 From the Undocumented Patients project are ethics resources on the ways in which the pandemic has highlighted the vulnerabilities of low-wage immigrants to severe Covid-19 illness.

 The Center developed a pandemic ethics briefing, adapted from work by Alexandra Minna Stern and Howard Markel, that offers principles to guide implementation of quarantine, school closures, and social distancing.

 - See also, The Hastings Center’s public health briefings and disaster planning and public health briefing

 Nearly 1,400 bioethicists and health leaders signed a letter to Congress and the White House, calling for Trump Administration to use the Defense Production Act against Covid-19.

 Below is a sampling of some of the earlier pieces: